| Council | Islington |

 How safe is Finsbury Park?

 Finsbury Park has a higher than average crime rate of 258.6 crimes per 1,000 people.
-Crime hotspots have been reported near Further/Higher Educational Building and Further/Higher Educational Building, as reported by Metropolitan Police Service.
+Crime hotspots have been reported near Coleridge Road and Further/Higher Educational Building, as reported by Metropolitan Police Service.

 What are the best schools in Finsbury Park?

 Finsbury Park has 121 schools nearby.
-The top-rated Ofsted Outstanding schools include Coleridge Primary School, Springfield Community Primary School, Grazebrook Primary School.
-Other well-regarded schools rated Good by Ofsted include Hornsey School for Girls and St Mary's CofE Primary School.
+The top-rated Ofsted Outstanding schools include Coleridge Primary School, Grazebrook Primary School, Yerbury Primary School.
+Other well-regarded schools rated Good by Ofsted include St Gildas' Catholic Junior School and St Peter-in-Chains RC Infant School.
 Note: 8 schools are currently rated as Requires Improvement.

 What are the demographics of Finsbury Park?